-Bob Shore is a partner at Raines Feldman LLP, and a trial attorney.
+Robert Shore is a partner at Raines Feldman LLP and a trial attorney.
 He has tried more than a dozen cases in state court, federal court, and arbitration, before juries, judges, and arbitrators.
 Bob also has won numerous cases in the appellate courts.
 In addition to patent litigation, Bob’s experience runs the gamut from contract cases to copyright, from First Amendment defense to government procurement, and from trade secrets to real estate disputes.
-Bob prides himself on obtaining superb results for his clients, often in surprisingly economical fashion.
+Bob prides himself on obtaining superb results for his clients, often in a surprisingly economical fashion.

 Bob heads up the firm’s patent litigation, a position he previously held during his tenure at prominent plaintiffs’ firm Motley Rice LLC.

 From Bob’s very first case, as part of the trial team that obtained a first-of-its-kind $120 million patent infringement verdict against Microsoft, Bob’s practice has focused on high-stakes business litigation, typically in high technology settings.
 Bob’s technical education and communication skills make him a trusted guide for judges and juries struggling to understand scientific and technological issues, as well as legal issues.